ai-lab-circle/deep-tutorials-tensorflow-slim/README.md

 However, we are still struggling to correct step1_patch_extraction.py python code.

 2) Andrew[3] used the modified Alexnet but we use cifarnet included in tensorflow slim instead.
-For this reason, our result of segmentation are not so good as caffe version like below.
+For this reason, our result of segmentation(middle) are not so good as caffe version(right) like below.

 <div>